Dr-Katherine-Johnson/chart/README.md

 ## Development
 ### With Docker
+NEW VERSION
+- create a .env file with `SERVICE_API_URL=` environment variable set to the fully qualified URL of the deployed service

+OLD VERSION
 - Follow directions to install the Watchman utility https://facebook.github.io/watchman/docs/install.html
 - Install the https://pypi.org/project/pywatchman/ dependency to use watchman-make
 - `watchman-make` watches for changes in the project root directory, and runs a script that relaunches `docker-compose`